FAQ - HiveX

 Q: Sticking phenomenon, what is that?

 A: If you apply abrupt pressure to the headphones while they are energized the diaphragm can stick to the stators.
 You may notice some sounds or change the sound quality and loss of bass.
 If the sticking does happen then unplug the headphone plug and touch all the pins together with your thumb (on the headphone plug, not the amp..) to discharge the diaphragm.
 You can hear the diaphragm unstick and spring back into place (it sounds like your ears popping and sometimes takes 2 seconds and sometimes 10 seconds, you have to listen for it).
+You’ll usually hear one final “snap” once it completely unsticks.
 If it’s being stubborn or taking too long to unstick, you can “pump” the ear cup against your ear/head to apply pressure and agitate the diaphragm.

 This phenomenon is by design.
 The tension of the diaphragm, and layering width is a large factor in the sticking and the design is optimized for audio clarity and bass.
-It is not a problem for me to consistently make headphones that do not stick, as a boutique headphone maker, however, it will not sound as good.
 Most manufacturers get around this by a combination of controlling the surface charge and the tension, which usually leads to brighter, less bassy electrostatics that are tensioned higher to get a good yield of headphones that don’t stick.
-I have seen others use higher tension, much thicker spacings, and holes for air to escape, and this may work, but it will sacrifice the sound.
+I have seen others use higher tension, much thicker spacings, and holes for air to escape.

 For the most part, I have really great feedback on the headphones and this doesn’t seem to be an issue for most people as hardly anyone mentions it to me and many hardly experience it.
 I can listen to hours with this never happening, and once you learn how to carefully remove them, or gently adjust them, or perhaps putting them on before adjusting them, things like that, you can listen for hours without it ever happening.
 But everyone is different in how they use the headphones and in what environments (humidity, wet hair etc.).
 If you do apply abrupt pressure to the headphones, and they do stick, you may hear a swirling sound or some loss of bass, so you just need to unplug and discharge them.